-As Lake Bokodi’s fame spread through the internet, tourists and photographers started thronging this remote village.
+As Lake Bokodi’s fame spread through the internet, tourists and photographers started thronging to this remote village.

 This colored copperplate view of Bratislava (Posonium in Latin, known as Pressburg during the period of the Austrian and Austro-Hungarian Empire) is the oldest and best-known popular depiction of the city.

 The creator of this edited copy of the print was the German master Franz Hogenberg (1535−90).

 At the time the print was made, Bratislava was the capital of Hungary and was also a coronation city of the Habsburg rulers.

 The view depicts the Danube River, dominated by Bratislava Castle, which was a seat of the Hungarian part of the Habsburg monarchy until 1780.